flatlanderone/igpclassic/Documentation/faq.md

  8. Is the mod compatible with the current **experimental** version of 7 Days To Die?

  9. Will you help me if I refuse to provide the log file?

+ 10. How to find the log file and share it via pastebin.com
 ***
 ***